Alfresco/acs-packaging/docs/creating-a-t-engine.md

 The helloworld example does all the actual transform processing in this method for simplicity, but if you look at the core T-Engines, you will see they offload the actual work to a class which implements the  `Transform` interface.
-It has a `transform` method with the identical parameters.
+It has a `transform` method with identical parameters.
 This provides a better separation of responsibilities, and the ability to combine transformers.
 ~~~
     default void transform(String transformName, String sourceMimetype, String targetMimetype,